DuyPhuc-hust/Introduction-to-Cryptography-and-Security/Many-time Pad Attack/README.md

 # Many-Time Pad Attack

-This Python script decrypts ciphertexts encrypted with the same XOR key, targeting one for full decryption via automated key guessing and interactive refinement.

 ## Approach

 1. **Input**: Takes hex-encoded ciphertexts (`CIPHERTEXTS_HEX`) and a target index (`TARGET_CIPHERTEXT_INDEX`), converted to bytes.